Please Choose a Park:

 Picnic on the Bay

 Today, the Delaware Division of Parks and Recreation provides a surprising variety of recreation pursuits at this small bayside park.
 Picnicking is one of the more popular activities.
 Picnic tables and grills are located under shade trees throughout the park, and the large grassy lawns overlooking the bay invite visitors to spread out a picnic blanket.
-A picnic pavilion with a built-in barbeque grill can be reserved for family reunions, corporate parties, and other group events.
-Children will enjoy the new playground near the picnic area, and horseshoe pitching provides an entertaining diversion for those who bring the stakes and horseshoes.
+A picnic pavilion with a barbeque grill can be reserved for family reunions, corporate parties, and other group events.
+A recreation equipment bag with horseshoes, soccer balls, flying discs and more are available for rental.

 The World Isn't Tame, Yet